quangngtanux/WINRAR-Project/ReadMe.md

 # WINAR – oTree Applications

 This repository contains the oTree applications developed for the **WINAR** research project, coordinated by *Rustam Romaniuc*.
-All instructions and user interfaces are written in English.

-If you plan to run this experiment in another country and language, please download the entire project and translate the necessary files (`__init__.py` and `*.html`) in each application folder.
-With development tools such as PyCharm and GitHub Copilot, this process is straightforward and efficient.

 ---